 Any subset of a population that succeeds in coordinating on such cooperation will tend to outcompete those that do not.
 The evolutionary problem is therefore not why agents would want to help one another, but how such agents can find one another across time and space.

-The specific difficulty is this: indirect reciprocity requires that contributors be identifiable after the act of contribution and in the absence of social memory.
+The specific difficulty is this: deferred reciprocity requires that contributors be identifiable after the act of contribution and in the absence of memory.

 Animal signals